The Practical Uses of 50 Herbs

 This is full immersion into hands-on herbalism in the vitalist paradigm, where we study and use herbs in the context of a broad vision of harmony or discord in the diet, lifestyle, and constitutional individuality of the patient.
 You will learn how to use a set of 50 herbs to support nutrition, digestion, rest, skin conditions, pain, and common self limiting infections and fevers.
 We cover in-depth the practical uses of the herbs, with attention to the all-important hot, cold, moist, dry, tense, and relaxed constitutional states of patients, conditions, and herbs.

-With this course you receive 18 audio disks, more than 380 slides to accompany the lectures, PDF copies of 14 classical herbal texts, a complete copy of the NAIMH Actions Database of 150 herbs, and an abridged PDF copy of the Healing Power of Minerals and Trace Elements by Paul Bergner.
-Students enrolled in our courses are also eligible for a 10% discount on purchases at Mountain Rose Herbs
+With this course you receive a flash drive with Audio files for the 10 lessons, more than 380 slides to accompany the lectures, PDF copies of 14 classical herbal texts, a complete copy of the NAIMH Actions Database of 150 herbs, and an abridged PDF copy of the Healing Power of Minerals and Trace Elements by Paul Bergner.
+Students enrolled in our courses are also eligible for a 10% discount on purchases at Mountain Rose Herbs.

 Further down on this page you can find Faculty Biographies, or see a Track List of the 18 CDs here.

 To enroll in the course, receive a faculty mentor, and to earn the Continuing Education certificate, follow these steps:

 Purchase the course materials in the Audio Albums section of our online store.
 The materials may be purchased for self-study without further enrollment in the course or tuition.

 When you receive materials, open the data disk file, and print out the application form.
 Send it in with a $25 application fee, and the $240 tuition.